kilasuit/InitialInteractionNotes/README.md

 IIN's are a new note type and are of use for detailing any comments about that interation an individual/team may have on a project.
 These are to be used, accepted, and requested as a PR from anyone that has an Initial Interaction with the project.

-IIN's can either be a shallow set of notes, this may be a simple `all looks good, bar minor comments` or may be used when interacting with a specific part of a project.
+IIN's can either be a shallow set of notes, this may be a simple `all looks good, barring minor comments` or may be used when interacting with a specific part of a project.
 IIN's can also be a highly detailed set of notes.

 There is no limit to number of IIN's a user can submit, **however** they should always link back to previous IIN's.
 This enables the user to show the evolution of their understanding, which will help project maintainers and collaborators, in being able to work with that user